lukibahr/stars/README.md

 ## TypeScript

+- [getagentseal/codeburn](https://github.com/getagentseal/codeburn) - See where your AI coding tokens go.
+Interactive TUI dashboard for Claude Code, Codex, and Cursor cost observability.
 - [pascalorg/editor](https://github.com/pascalorg/editor) - Create and share 3D architectural projects.
 - [dotenv-org/dotenv-vault](https://github.com/dotenv-org/dotenv-vault) - sync .env files—from the creator of `dotenv`.
 - [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, agents, and RAGs.
 Red teaming/pentesting/vulnerability scanning for AI.
 Compare performance of GPT, Claude, Gemini, Llama, and more.
 Simple declarative configs with command line and CI/CD integration.
 Used by OpenAI and Anthropic.